 The summer holidays are over, and the kids are back at school – I will miss the morning lie-ins, but I confess that it’s with something of a sigh of relief that I’ve waved them back to school – at least now I can get on with the huge backlog of tasks that have lain undone for weeks while they were off.
 Their childhood is so different from my own.
 Summer holidays as I remember them were ones where we were left almost totally to entertain ourselves, whereas now I seem to be my children’s entertainment manager.

 So I have a huge backlog of arty activities we’ve been busy with over the summer, but which I haven’t had time to write about.
 One of those was creating and playing with these Art Cards.
 They’re perfect for playing snap or those memory games where you match the pairs, and are really simple to make.
 You can either create your own template, or alternatively use the template I created which you can find below.
-Just click on the link below the image to download the PDF for printing.
+Just click on the image below, then right click to download for printing.